Accommodation strategies

 • Provide or increase support for the employee in situations that are potentially confrontational.

-• Exchange tasks with other employees that maintain the balance of work while capitalizing on the strengths of each employee.
+• Exchange tasks with other employees that maintain the balance of work while leaning on the strengths of each employee.

 • Allow more frequent breaks.